LoginRadius/php-sdk/README.md

 <h6 id="GetWebHookSubscribedURLs-get-">Webhook Subscribed URLs (GET)</h6>
-This API is used to fatch all the subscribed URLs, for particular event [More Info](https://www.loginradius.com/docs/api/v2/integrations/webhooks/webhook-subscribed-urls)
+This API is used to fetch all the subscribed URLs, for particular event [More Info](https://www.loginradius.com/docs/api/v2/integrations/webhooks/webhook-subscribed-urls)

  ```